Photo: Fotolia_Daniel_Ernst

 You can find an overview of the current cultural and leisure events taking place in Nuremberg on the City of Nuremberg webpages.

-More information about cultural offerings within the university and in the region is available in the International Office’s cultural programme.
+More information about cultural offerings within the university and in the region is available on this page: Internationalisation at home.

 Counseling